turingschool/career-development-curriculum/module_one/building_a_foundation.md

 * Intuitive-Conceptual
 * Objective-Analytical

-Potential questions for the group:
+**Facilitator #1 or Facilitator #2, share with the whole group:**
-* Who had a thinking style that particularly resonated with them?
-Why?
+* My top thinking style is...
+I've seen it in action when...
-* How are each of these strengths?
-What would they look like in action?
+* Here's how that's a strength...

 #### Drivers
 Psychologist Henry Murray outlined a set of psychological needs that—-alone or in combination—-drive specific behaviors.
 Murray believed that everyone has the same set of needs but that individuals experience them in different intensities.
 These Drivers are based on Murray’s needs.
 The three domains (Love, Work & Growth) are derived from the core concepts of Abraham Maslow, Edgar Schein and James Sales.